Master thesis: Modelling, simulation and optimization of Axial Flux Machine for traction EV application

 - Language: English or German

 Remuneration: The successful completion of the thesis is remunerated with a one-time fee of EUR 2,500 before tax.

-According to the Austrian Employment of Foreign Nationals Act it is unfortunately not possible to assign graduate work to third-country citizens (Non-EU citizens) and Croatian citizens who study at a university abroad.
+According to the Austrian Employment of Foreign Nationals Act it is unfortunately not possible to assign graduate work to third-country citizens (Non-EU citizens) who study at a university abroad.